djspawnbrest/ESP32AY/README.md

 - .xm  - The XM file format, also known as Extended Module, is a digital audio file type for music created in the FastTracker 2 software.
 - .tap - A file format for emulating ZX Spectrum magnetic tape images, which stores data from standard Sinclair BASIC procedures for working with a cassette.
 - .tzx - A file format used to store programs and games for the ZX Spectrum computer as audio data from magnetic tape.
+- .mp3 - MP3 (MPEG-1 Audio Layer 3) is a widely used digital audio format that uses a lossy compression method to significantly reduce file size while maintaining near-CD quality audio.
+- .wav - is an audio file format for storing uncompressed audio data, developed by Microsoft and IBM.
+It is known for high-quality audio that retains all original data, but results in large file sizes, making it popular for professional audio recording and editing.
+The format stores audio data in chunks and commonly uses linear pulse-code modulation (LPCM) for encoding.
 - UART mode (available in player settings menu as Player source)
 - SD forwarding via USB as Mass Storage device (rev.D and above only)